 That’s not to say no one pays taxes!
 A popular choice is called “autoratlīdzības” (sort of like royalties) – an agreement that sees a freelancer sign a one-off contract with a company that agrees to pay taxes in his place.
 This works for people in the creative industries and services like writing a piece of music or designing a book cover.
 Unfortunately, this means the taxes paid don’t go towards securing the person’s future pension or benefits.
 Of course, there is also a fair share of people who choose to stick to the book and declare everything there is to declare.

-Then there is the infamous “blats” system which entails a mutually beneficial exchange of goods or services, and is something most people blame on Soviet times when this was often the only way you could get hold of something.
+Then there’s the infamous “blats” system which entails a mutually beneficial exchange of goods or services.
+Most people blame it on Soviet times when this was often the only way you could get hold of something.
 The exchange doesn’t have to take place at the same time.
 It’s quite common to receive something and then pay the person back when they’re in need.
 Usually, it’s just a case of knowing the right person.
 Say you happen to be really good at English and your friend asks you to proofread their cover letter.
 A few months down the line you apply for a new job and need some references.
 Cue phone call to friend.
 Essentially, it’s like an IOU.